Imágenes de página

 -The fashion of this world passeth away.

-the same time one of the most difficult lessons which religion teaches.
+O use this world so as not to abuse it, SERMON is one of the most important, and at the same time one of the most difficult lessons which religion teaches.
 By so many desires and passions we are connected with the objects around us, that our attachment to them is always in hazard of becoming excessive and sinful.
 Hence religion is often employed in moderating this attachment, by rectifying our erroneous opinions, and instructing us in the proper

 Q 3